Toggle Menu

 b) under 20 years of age and attending a course which lasts more than 3 calendar months and involves at least 12 hour attendance per week between 8am and 5.30pm.

-You'll need to ask your college or university for a student certificate.
+You'll need to ask your college or university for a student certificate, your application cannot be processed without this.
 You can photograph or scan this and upload it with your application form.

 Student nurses